These epic Smoked Pork Chops are a summer staple in our house! So easy to make and reverse seared so they are absolutely delicious, tender and juicy!

 Instructions

-- Prep: Preheat smoker to 225 degrees F.
+- Prep: Preheat smoker to 225 degrees F. and ensure grill grates are clean.

 - Season Pork Chops: Pat pork chops dry with a clean paper towel.
 Season with salt and pepper.